Argent77/A7-TestYourMettle/README.md

 ### 1. Test Your Mettle! (requires BG2:EE or EET patched to 2.0 or higher)

 This is the main component.
 It installs new areas, creatures and everything else needed for a unique dungeon crawling experience.
+Moreover, this component restores the spell "Spacewarp", which is based on cut content from BG2.
+It can be acquired as a mage or priest spell in the course of the adventure.

 ### 2. Reduce experience for killing monsters (requires the main component)

 As the monsters you may encounter in the dungeon are numerous, you will quickly gain a lot of experience that could make your party too powerful to enjoy the rest of the game.
 This component allows you to reduce XP from killing monsters by different amounts, or remove XP altogether.
 Unique monsters or creatures encountered outside the dungeon are not affected.

-### 3. Add "Spacewarp" spell scrolls to stores (requires the main component)
+### 3. Make "Spacewarp" available to stores (requires the main component)

-This component adds scrolls of the spell "Spacewarp" to a small number of merchants for sale.
-In SoA you can purchase them in the Adventurer Mart from Ribald's special store, that becomes available in chapter 6.
-In ToB they are available from Lazarus Librarus' Arcana Archives in Saradush or Amkethran as well as from Karthis al-Hezzar in the wilderness between Saradush and the Forest of Mir.
+This component adds the mage spell "Spacewarp" to a small number of stores for sale.
+In "Shadows of Amn" it can be purchased from Ribald's special store in the Adventurer Mart, that becomes available in chapter 6.
+In "Throne of Bhaal" it is available from Lazarus Librarus' Arcana Archives in Saradush or Amkethran as well as from Karthis al-Hezzar, who can be found in the wilderness between Saradush and the Forest of Mir.

 ## Copyright Notice